asyncPranav/Obsidian/DSA/001 - Bitwise right and left shift doubt.md

 00000000 00000000 00000000 00011110  (30)
 ```

 - No MSB was lost because there was **room to shift inside 32 bits**.
+But in Right shift there was not any vacant bit for storing right shifted

 ---